Publication history of Dick Grayson: Batman and Robin

 Dick's actions as the new Batman garner the attention of many and he is officially "crowned" the new Batman.
 He is then further offered a spot on the new Justice League of America.
 He readily accepts the proposition.
 However, due to his responsibilities in Gotham he acts as a part-time member of the new JLA.
-In Gotham, Dick diverts his attention from the gangsters and begins to investigate a murder involving the new Azrael.
+In Gotham, Dick diverts his attention from the gangsters and begins to investigate a murder involving Azrael.
 He teams up with Azrael to stop the murderer, Amon, and stops the latter from killing Robin.

 When Mario Falcone returns to Gotham, the mob begins to make a comeback, Dick returns to focusing on the Black Mask problem, discovering the National Guard to have pushed him into Devil's Square.
 Manhunter apprehends Two-Face and is about to kill him before Dick and Damian manage to stop her, but Two-Face's trial goes awry, and the latter is pushed out of Gotham by Black Mask.
-As the mob attacks Black Mask, Dick is attacked by Hugo Strange, Dr. Death and the Reaper all attacking the National Guard and the mob, having had incorporated Penguin's gang into his, Dick has a tougher time.
+As the mob attacks Black Mask, Dick is attacked by Hugo Strange, Doctor Death, and the Reaper all attacking the National Guard and the mob, having had incorporated Penguin's gang into his, Dick has a tougher time.
 He manages to, however, stop the Black Mask, discovering it to be Jeremiah Arkham, and pay more attention to Victor Zsasz's criminal activities.

 Jason Todd and his Dollotron, dubbed Scarlet, then attack Dick and Damian, but the four are in turn attacked by the Flamingo whom they manage to defeat, but results in Damian being temporarily paralyzed.
 Dick then once again proves himself to be Jason's superior and apprehends the former Robin and imprisons him in Arkham and frees Scarlet of her Dollotron mask.
 Before Jason goes to jail, he suggests Dick revive Bruce via the Lazarus Pit, which Dick heads off to do, but finds Bruce's corpse missing.
 Blackest Night occurs and Dick forces himself to team up with Deadman to save Gotham from the zombie threat, they do so by freezing Gotham with Mr. Freeze's ice gun, which causes the zombies to relocate.